Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Introduction

-Topologically, we exhibit the quotient space $M/S^1$ as a surface bundle over a circle, with special marked points in each fiber.
-The fibers are the reduced spaces, and the marked points correspond to non-free orbits, and form "braids" in $M/S^1$, that circle around the base of the surface bundle.
-With the help of this bundle, we define seven invariants for our spaces: \begin{enumerate} \item The group of periods of $\iota_X \omega$. \item The genus of the reduced spaces. \item The area of the reduced spaces. \item The isotropy data of the level sets. \item A monodromy invariant which encodes the topological type of the surface bundle $M/S^1 \rightarrow S^1$, and topological data on the marked points. \item A cohomological invariant which encodes the topological type of the $S^1$-fibration $M \rightarrow M/S^1$. \item A cohomological invariant which determines the cohomology class of the symplectic form. \end{enumerate}
+Topologically, we exhibit the quotient space $M/S^1$ as a surface bundle over the circle $\mathbb{R}/P$, with special marked points in each fiber.
+The fibers are the reduced spaces, and the marked points correspond to non-free orbits, and form ``braids'' in $M/S^1$, that circle around the base of the surface bundle.
+With the help of this bundle, we define seven invariants for our spaces: \begin{enumerate} \item The group of periods $P$ of $\iota_X \omega$. \item The genus of the reduced spaces. \item The area of the reduced spaces. \item The isotropy data of the level sets. \item A monodromy invariant which encodes both the topological type of the surface bundle $M/S^1 \rightarrow \mathbb{R}/P$, and the topological type of the braiding of the marked points. \item A cohomological invariant which encodes the topological type of the $S^1$-fibration $M \rightarrow M/S^1$. \item A cohomological invariant which determines the cohomology class of the symplectic form. \end{enumerate}

-We determine which values of these invariants can be attained by constructing a space for each valid combination of invariants (see Theorem \ref{existence_theorem}).
-Moreover, we show that two spaces are equivariantly symplectomorphic if and only if their invariants agree (see Theorem \ref{uniqueness_theorem}).
-Together, these two theorems give a complete classification up to equivariant symplectomorphisms, thus solving Problem \ref{the_problem} under the assumption that the group of period of the one-form $\iota_X \omega$ is discrete. \\
+We determine which values of these invariants can be attained by constructing a space for each valid combination of invariants (see Theorem~\ref{existence_theorem}).
+Moreover, we show that two spaces are equivariantly symplectomorphic if and only if their invariants agree (see Theorem~\ref{uniqueness_theorem}).
+Together, these two theorems give a complete classification up to equivariant symplectomorphisms, thus solving Problem~\ref{the_problem} under the assumption that the group of period $P$ of the one-form $\iota_X \omega$ is discrete. \\

 The first invariant captures the ``size'' of the image of the circle-valued Hamiltonian.
-The second, third, and fourth invariants determine the isomorphism type of a neighborhood of a level set of the circle-valued Hamiltonian (cf. \cite[Theorem 1]{centered_hamiltonians}. see also Lemma \ref{local_uniqueness_lemma}).
+The second, third, and fourth invariants determine the isomorphism type of a neighborhood of a level set of the circle-valued Hamiltonian (cf.~\cite[Theorem 1]{centered_hamiltonians}.
+See also Lemma~\ref{local_uniqueness_lemma}).
 The last two invariants encode non-trivial global information on the manifold, which was not apparent in complexity one spaces (there, the fibration $M \rightarrow M/S^1$, and the cohomology class of the symplectic form were determined by the Duistermaat-Heckman function alone).
+When the genus of the reduced spaces is zero, the last two invariants turn out to be trivial.